ion-oset/election-test-cases/docs/notes/cvr-notes.md

 - `CVR` [`Section 4.11` (p.
 31 (40)] represents a "cast vote record".
 It includes the information which choices the voter made, whether the vote was counted, and what the details of the vote are if it needs arbitration.
 Its sub-records are concrete choices made from the menu of choices available in the `Election`.
 It refers back to the records in `Election`s.

     `CVR` sub-elements refer to the sub-elements of `Election`.
 Some main record types that start with a `"CVR"` prefix are sub-elements of `CVR` records that refer back to sub-elements of `Election` without the prefix.

+    - A `CVRSnapshot` represents each snapshot with the `CVR`.
+There is always at least one.

 Notes & Gotchas: